Linaro/documentation/Reference-Platform/CECommon/OEYocto.md

 For general question or support request, please go to [96boards.org Community forum](http://www.96boards.org/forums/forum/products/).

-For any bug related to this release, please submit issues to the [96Board.org Bug tracking system](https://bugs.linaro.org/).
+For any bug related to this release, please submit issues to the [Linaro Bug Tracking System](https://bugs.linaro.org/).
 To submit a bug, follow this [link](https://bugs.linaro.org/enter_bug.cgi?product=Reference%20Platforms).